asynkron/protoactor-website/hugo/content/docs/what-is-protoactor.md

 Read more {{< link "Grains" "grains.md" >}}

 ## Relation To Akka and Akka.NET
-The core parts of Proto.Actor loosely follow the conceptual API of Akka.
+The core parts of Proto.Actor loosely follow the conceptual API of Akka Classic.

-Proto.Actor was created by Roger Johansson, the original creator of Akka.NET.
+Proto.Actor was created by Roger Johansson, the original creator of Akka.NET, which is now maintained and donated to the Dotnet Foundation.

 The reason for creating yet another actor model framework was due to the many design issues faced while building Akka.NET.
 Akka.NET required the team to build custom thread pools, custom network layers, custom serialization, custom configuration support and much more.
 All interesting topics on their own, but yield a huge cost in terms of development and maintenance hours.